 Creating Affordable Housing and Economic Opportunity

-The Community Economic Development (CED) Project is a resource for community-led efforts to alleviate poverty through creating affordable housing and removing barriers to economic opportunity.
+The Community Economic Development (CED) Program is a resource for community-led efforts to alleviate poverty through creating affordable housing and removing barriers to economic opportunity.

-The CED Project supports local, community-based work with technical assistance, legal services, and education.
-Through advocacy for projects, organizations, and public policy initiatives that promote economic inclusivity and equitable development, the CED Project promotes healthier and more resilient communities.
+The CED Program provides technical assistance, legal services, and education for projects, organizations, and public policy initiatives that promote economic inclusivity and equitable development.
+Through this work, the program promotes healthier and more resilient communities.

-- Social enterprises providing living wage jobs and skills to low-income people
+- Social enterprises providing living wage jobs and skills to people with barriers to employment

 - Startup nonprofits engaged in community economic development work